Turkish Lycian Coast – Kaş

 Video Trailers and Testimonials (select HD quality and watch full screen)

 Our base Maki Hotel in Kaş is set on the hillside in a quiet street about 500m from the Kaş town centre.
 It has a direct beach access and its own garden with an outdoor pool.
-The property was completely renovated in 2014 and it offers a fresh and modern feel.
+The property has been recently completely renovated and it offers a fresh and modern feel.
 All rooms are air-conditioned with en-suite facilities.
 Rooms are double, twin and single supplements are available.

 A daily buffet breakfast is served in the hotel’s restaurant.
 Poolside terrace offers scenic sea views and a great place to enjoy a drink or coffee.
 Car parking is available.
 Wi-fi is available at the hotel free of charge.
 No pets are allowed.